upleveled/express-guest-list-api-memory-data-store/README.md

 ### Import to CodeSandbox

-Sign in to your CodeSandbox account at [CodeSandbox - Sign in](https://codesandbox.io/signin?utm_source=landingpage).
+Login or register to [CodeSandbox - Sign in](https://codesandbox.io/signin?landingpage).

-Change the repository URL from `github` to `githubbox` in your browser's address bar and press `Enter`.
+Change the URL to include "box" (`githubbox.com` instead of `github.com`) and hit return.
+This will take you to a page that will import the project to CodeSandbox.

-The repository code will be imported into a new Devbox on CodeSandbox.
-Once it has been imported, click the "Fork" button located in the top right corner of the interface.
-This will create a personal copy of the Devbox and start the application automatically.
+Click the "Fork" button in the top right corner to create a personal copy of the Devbox and start the application.

 ## Related